-Going by how 2017 played out, you bet that I’m excited for what 2018 has in store for me.
+Going by how my 2017 year in review played out, you bet that I’m excited for what 2018 has in store for me.

 Now, you might be wondering: what’s next this 2018?
 Am I going to rest and take things easy, maybe even go on a travel hiatus?
 Or am I going to be more aggressive and check more countries off of my list?